 The area has been occupied by man for thousands of years and there are many sites littered with stone age spear and axe heads dating back some 20,000 years.

-Accommodation at Ithala Game Reserve
+Accommodation options in the Ithala Game Reserve

-Accommodation managed by Kwazulu Wildlife and provided within the Park itself:
+Accommodation managed by Kwazulu Wildlife and provided within the Park itself.

 Ithala Game Reserve’s big game species include white- and black rhino, elephant, buffalo and, notably giraffe.